Peach State Classic

 (she/her) - Northview (AI, AY) '21 - khushiafre25@gmail.com

-Background: I had 6 TOC bids my senior year and 11 career bid rounds.
+Background: I had 6 TOC bids in policy debate my senior year and 11 career bid rounds.

-General: Do whatever you want but if it helps, I really like the K (mostly familiar with afropessimism, axiology, psychoanalysis, any iteration of academy, coercive mimeticism, cybernetics, settler colonialism, biopolitics, and capitalism) and I think clash debates are the most fun and interesting to watch and participate in.
+General: Do whatever you want but if it helps, I really liked the K when I debated (mostly familiar with afropessimism, axiology, psychoanalysis, any iteration of academy, coercive mimeticism, cybernetics, settler colonialism, biopolitics, and capitalism).
 That being said, I think it's important judges stay tabula rasa and I try to honor that to the best of my abilities.

 I'll pretty much vote on anything so long as it's ethical and debated well.